Ichihiroy/Ichihiroy/README.md

-# Hi, I’m Yunis — a software developer passionate about crafting intuitive and responsive applications
+# Hi there, I’m Yunis — a software nerd

 🎓 studying Information Technologies at Azerbaijan State University of Economics